Seahawks notebook: Seattle searching for O-line depth, open up cap space in Tyler Locket deal

 Warmack, though, is just 29 and the Seahawks could view him as a good insurance policy behind projected starting guards Gabe Jackson and Damien Lewis.

 Seattle also was reported to be getting a visit from Isidora, a fifth-round pick of the Vikings in 2017 out of Miami.
-He has started six games at guard in his NFL career, including three with Miami in 2019, He played in just one game in a reserve role last year with the Chiefs.
+Isidora, 26, has started six games at guard in his NFL career, including three with Miami in 2019, He played in just one game in a reserve role last year with the Chiefs.

 Isidora’s visit was officially listed as a tryout on NFL transactions Wednesday.